SwiftDevJournal/intro-swiftui-guide/README.md

 ## Have a Question?

-I want this guide to be useful to people new to developing for Apple's forums.
+I want this guide to be useful to people new to developing for Apple's platforms.
 I put the guide on GitHub so I can easily update it.
 If you have a question, want me to add something to the guide, or find I didn't explain something clearly in this guide, go to my [contact page](https://www.swiftdevjournal.com/contact/) and send an email so I can improve this guide.